Beach Badges

 Surfing Locations

-Haddonfield Avenue / Brown Avenue / Dover Avenue Between Green Flags
+Haddonfield Avenue / Brown Avenue / Dover Avenue Between Checkered Flags

 Kayaking Locations are the same as Surfing,